diaaossam/akary_privay/privacy_policy_akary.md

 You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.

+Payment and Subscriptions

+• Payment will be charged to your iTunes account at confirmation of purchase and will automatically renew (at the duration/price selected) unless auto-renew is turned off at least 24 hrs before the end of the current period.
+• Account will be charged for renewal within 24-hours prior to the end of the current period
+• Current subscription may not be cancelled during the active subscription period; however, you can manage your subscription and/or turn off auto-renewal by visiting your iTunes Account Settings after prchse.
+• Any unused portion of the free one month initial period will be forfeited when you purchases a subscription.

 Contact Us
 If you have any questions about this Privacy Policy, You can contact us: